The Nature of God

 Perhaps this is where Faith comes in.

 One must have Faith that, even when the mind is asking these questions that no one has an actual answer for, there will be an answer when we die.
-There are many people who probably have been in church and asked questions the Pastor/Father didn't have an answer to.
+Many people probably have been in church and asked questions the Pastor/Father didn't have an answer for.
 Then there's that moment of silence as the Pastor/Father tries to think of something to say, can't think of anything, and then replies:

 Have Faith In God.